voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 Imagine a city council with 15 members.
 A liquid candidate campaigns for just one of the seats.
 The other 14 remain the same as before.

-They pledge that if elected, they'll vote on every bill according to their district’s liquid democracy.
+A liquid candidate pledges that if elected, they'll vote on every bill according to their district’s liquid democracy.

 This could be as easy as pressing a button when their name is called to vote.
 Their app could perfectly announce their district’s decision, every time:

 ![](/assets/article_images/2017-07-04-running-liquid-democracy-candidates/app-announces-vote-2.jpg)

 This way, a single district can now democratically choose to [upgrade their representation](/2017/10/27/liquid-democracy-is-not-direct-democracy/).
-And it only takes 51% of the voters.
+And unlike most reform proposals, it only takes 51% of voters in a single district.

 **This gives us a grassroots strategy to bring liquid democracy to our real governments, without any legal changes.
 And with much lower risk than trying to change the system all at once.**